-- 4.36 An increase in demand for water abstraction and treatment resulting from the growth proposed in the neighbourhood plan area could result in changes in hydrology at European sites.
-Depending on the qualifying features and particular vulnerabilities of the European sites, this could result in likely significant effects, for example, due to changes in environmental or biotic conditions, water chemistry and the extent and distribution of preferred habitat conditions. - 4.37 All scoped-in European sites have been identified to support habitats and/or qualifying species, which are susceptible to impacts from changes in water quantity and quality.
+4.25 An increase in demand for water abstraction and treatment resulting from the growth proposed in the neighbourhood plan area could result in changes in hydrology at European sites.
+Depending on the qualifying features and particular vulnerabilities of the European sites, this could result in likely significant effects, for example, due to changes in environmental or biotic conditions, water chemistry and the extent and distribution of preferred habitat conditions.

+4.26 All scoped-in European sites have been identified to support habitats and/or qualifying species, which are susceptible to impacts from changes in water quantity and quality.
+Therefore, likely significant effects cannot be ruled out based on impact pathways alone.